openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 These features are not yet considered stable (expected September 4th, 2014).

 - Introduced a mechanism to exchange an Identity Token for a SAML assertion.
+- Introduced a mechanism to retrieve Identity Provider Metadata.

 Definitions
 -----------